First published: March 9, 2020

 2. Lycopene

 Along with antioxidant-rich foods that prevent skin cancer, consider foods high in lycopene.
 Commonly found in tomatoes, guava, watermelons, and apricots, lycopene is a pigment compound responsible for giving fruits and vegetables a characteristic red tinge.
-Lycopene is believed to protect tomatoes from sun damage.
-While it is no substitute for sunscreen, lycopene may help to prevent sun exposure that leads to skin damage and contributes to skin cancer.

 3. Omega-3 Fatty Acids

 Omega-3 fatty acids are an essential fat commonly found in fish and certain legumes.
-Known for their natural anti-inflammatory properties, omega-3 fatty acids may also help to minimize the risk of skin cancer by boosting the skin’s immunity to sunlight and inhibiting a compound known as COX-2, which is believed to contribute to skin cancer progression from UV rays.
-Omega-3 fatty acids can be found in flaxseeds, walnuts, and fatty fish, including mackerel, salmon, and tuna.
+Known for their natural anti-inflammatory properties, omega-3 fatty acids may also help reduce the risk of skin cancer.
+They boost the skin’s immunity to sunlight and inhibit COX-2, a compound believed to contribute to skin cancer progression from UV rays.

 4. Polyphenols

-Polyphenols are one of the active compounds found in green tea.
-Polyphenols are known to have powerful antioxidant and anti-inflammatory properties, but they may also impede the development of tumors.
+Polyphenols are among the active compounds in green tea.
+Polyphenols are known to have powerful antioxidant and anti-inflammatory properties, but they may also help prevent tumor development.
 Polyphenols have also been found to mend DNA in sun-damaged skin, absorb UV damage, and neutralize free radicals.
-However, be aware that drinking too much green tea often means introducing large amounts of caffeine into your system, which can disrupt your sleep and cause other health issues.

 Sample Meal Plans and Recipes